Fall 2012, Monday and Wednesday 3:00-4:15pm

 This course is for Biomedical Science undergraduate/graduate students and Computer Science undergraduate/graduate students.
 All Biomedical Science students and all computer science students can take this applied bioinformatics course.
 If you are not sure whether you can take this course, you are welcome to talk with the instructor.

 Textbook: No required textbook.
 All class contents are provided in the lecture slides and published papers.

 Assignments and grading:

 Graduates: choose one topics you are interested in and read three to four papers.
-The instructor should be informed of the selected topic before Sept 19 and the slides should be submitted by Oct 24 (30%).
-45-minute presentation and discussion (35%).
+The main paper must be from Science, Nature journals, or cell after 2008.
+The instructor should be informed of the selected topic before Sept 17 and the slides should be submitted by email no later than Oct 15 (30%).
+60-minute presentation and discussion (35%).
 Write a 1~2 page summary of future directions of the topic you presented (35%).
-Due on Dec 1st, 2011.
+Due on Dec 1st, 2012.
 The review must include at least two points about what can be done for future research.

 Undergraduates: choose one topics and read 1~2 papers.
-The instructor should be informed of the selected topic before Sept 19 and the slides should be submitted by Oct 24 (30%).
+The main paper must be from Science, Nature Jounals, or cells after 2008.
+The instructor should be informed of the selected topic before Sept 17 and the slides should be submitted by Oct 15 (30%).
 30-minute presentation of how we use the database for what research (35%).
 Write a 1 page description of what future directions of the topics you present (35%).
-Due on Dec 1st, 2011.
+Due on Dec 1st, 2012.
 The description must include why the directions are imporatant and novel.